Ravina172/CommerceOps360-Sales-Retention-Monetization-Insights/README.md

 ## 🧭 Project Background

-This project was developed as a **real-world business simulation** to demonstrate my readiness for the **Senior Associate - Business Management Track**.
+This project was developed as a **real-world business simulation** to demonstrate my readiness for the **Data/Business Analyst**.
 I assumed the responsibilities of a strategy and operations analyst working at an e-commerce company (Shopify) to build a Power BI dashboard that solves real challenges in user growth, monetization, and category strategy.

-The goal was to reflect the kind of cross-functional thinking, analytical depth, and business impact expected in a Senior Associate role — as seen in dynamic companies.
+The goal was to reflect the kind of cross-functional thinking, analytical depth, and business impact expected in a Data/Business Analyst role — as seen in dynamic companies.

 ---